mscross/pysplit/README.md

 ### Installing in a conda virtual environment:

 Installation difficulties with PySPLIT are typically related to GeoPandas dependencies.
 An easy work-around is installing PySPLIT in a new conda virtual environment.
+This is the recommended installation method.
 First, add the conda-forge channel:
 ```
 $ conda config --add channels conda-forge
 ```